sjilani1/dev/README.md

 Add to Match adds a single match into the match-list and remove from match removes them.
 There is only one list and there is only one person allowed within each list.

+A weakness in the code is it does not adjust the design based on changing interface sizes!